karnking/karnking/README.md

 👨‍💻 All of my projects are available at https://karnking.github.io/

 💬 Ask me about React, Redux, Next.js, TypeScript, Javascript, HTML, CSS!
+Or life

  :heart: Believe in "People don’t care about what you say, they care about what you build" – Mark Zuckerberg